rkdarst/scicomp/tut/debugging/debugging.rst

 u, d, up, down
     Go up/down one stack frame.
-This lets you see the variables
+This lets you see the variables in the calling functions.

 p, print <expression>
     Print a variable or an expression evaluation.

 h, help